Open-MBEE/perseverance-modelica/README.md

 -----------
 The visualization elements are extracted from https://github.com/nasa/NASA-3D-Resources/tree/master/3D%20Models/perseverance-GLB.
 This is also where the main geometrical parameters are gathered.

+The visualizer Perseverance/Resources/Spirit_landing_site.glb  is extracted from https://github.com/nasa/NASA-3D-Resources/tree/master/3D%20Models/Spirit%20Landing%20Site.
+This is also used to generate the VDL ground model data used in Perseverance.Experiments.DrivingUneven.
 Ingenuity
 =====